jeetsukumaran/DendroPy/doc/source/glossary.rst

         terminal node.

     node
-        A fundamental unit of a :term:`tree`, representing a value or values.
+        An fundamental element of information or data on a :term:`tree`, connected to other such elements in a parent-child relationshop by :term:`edges <edge>`.
         In DendroPy, a node is modeled by the |Node| class.

-        A node is a structure which may contain a value or condition, or represent a separate data structure (which could be a tree of its own).
-        Each node in a tree has zero or more :term:`child nodes <child node>`, which are below it in the tree (by convention, trees are drawn growing downwards).
-A node that has a child is called the child's parent node (or ancestor node, or superior).
-A node has at most one parent, to which it is connected by its subtending :term:`edge`.
-A node has exactly one subtending edge, and this is typically accessed as an attribute of the node.
-A node may have zero or more outgoing edges, which connect it to its :term:`child nodes <child node>`.
+        A node has at most one :term:`parent <parent node>`, to which it is connected by its :term:`incident or subtending <incident edge>`.

+        A node may have zero or more :term:`children <child node>`, to each of which it is connected by an independent :term:`outgoing edge <outgoing edge>`.

+        A node can be associated with zero or more informational or data values.
+In a phylogenetic :term:`tree`, one of these values is often a :term:`taxon`, but many other aspects of information can be modeled.

     node depth
-        On a :term:`tree`, the depth of a node is the length of the :term:`path` to its :term:`root` (i.e., its root path).
+        On a :term:`tree`, the depth of a node is the length of the :term:`path` to its :term:`root <seed node>` (i.e., its root path).
 The root node has a depth zero.

+    outgoing edge
+        An :term:`edge` that connects *from* a particular :term:`node` (to, e.g., its :term:`children <child node>` is said to be an outgoing edge for that node.

     parent node
     ancestor node